Research Integrity Frequently Asked Questions

 Research misconduct policies have been established to define what research misconduct is, outline procedures for reporting and investigating misconduct, and provide protection for whistleblowers and persons accused of misconduct.

-Every institution that receives federal funding, particularly PHS funding, must have procedures in place for receiving and investigating reports of research misconduct.
-These procedures must include: The designation of an individual authorized to receive and investigate allegations of misconduct (Research Integrity Officer [RIO]); provisions for an initial inquiry to determine if the allegations have merit; provisions for a formal investigation to determine the truth of the allegations; the designation of an individual authorized to adjudicate the conclusions of the investigation n and impose administrative actions to redress the misconduct or to vindicate the person charged (deciding official); and provisions for reporting findings to the PHS ORI.
+Every institution that receives federal funding, particularly Public Health Service (PHS) funding, must have procedures in place for receiving and investigating reports of research misconduct.
+These procedures must include: the designation of an individual authorized to receive and investigate allegations of misconduct (Research Integrity Officer [RIO]); provisions for an initial inquiry to determine if the allegations have merit; provisions for a formal investigation to determine the truth of the allegations; the designation of an individual authorized to adjudicate the conclusions of the investigation and impose administrative actions to redress the misconduct or to vindicate the person charged (deciding official); and provisions for reporting findings to the PHS Office of Research Integrity.

 Virginia Tech must establish policies and procedures for investigating and reporting instances of alleged research misconduct, and respond to any allegations that are made.
 The ORI must promote the responsible conduct of research through education and training, provide assurances necessary to permit Virginia Tech to participate in federally supported research, and provide an annual report to the ORI of the PHS.